P0intMaN/water_ml_api/README.md

-# Water Quality Prediction with SVM
+# Water Quality and Leakage Detection with SVM and Logistic Regressor (1-layer NN)
 ###### An inteface cum API which classifies whether the water quality is GOOD or BAD

 ## *Project Stack*